Ancient High House: History

+The house was sold in 1792 to William Fieldhouse for £320 (£24,563.55 in 2017) and after he died in 1803, many failed attempts were made to sell the house.
+A small section was eventually opened as a boarding school for young women in 1811, and Fieldhouse's wife lived in the building until 1822, when Thomas Feynhouse purchased it.
+Feynhouse sold the house in 1825 to Henry Jenkinson who converted the ground floor into shops; the northernmost shop was let out to John Marson (Mayor of Stafford) starting from 27 September 1827 and he later purchased the whole building during the 1830s for £25,000 (£1,695,032.50 in 2017) with surviving graffiti suggesting tenants slept in the attic during 1840.
+His son William Albert was born at the Ancient High House in 1840 and he began to run the shop with his brother James during the 1850s until he took over after James died in 1876.
+The Marson family had moved out by 1891 and he sold it to R. J. Young in 1908 who owned it until the 1940s.
+It was flats in the 1960s.

 The structure was weakened by renovations to the ground floor in the 19th century.
 This work included the knocking-through of a stone fireplace to create a corridor and the removal of one of the corner posts, which lead to a splaying of the overhanging upper storeys.
 A second chimney was demolished to create more space, this taking place following the advent of electricity when the rooms were presumably kept warm in winter by portable heaters.

-There were rumours that the High house was going to have to be demolished due to the amount of work that was needed.
+In 1972, there were rumours that the High house was going to have to be demolished due to the amount of work that was needed.
 It was then that the townsfolk got together and a group was formed to raise funds to "save the Ancient High House".
 At weekends people would have stalls selling souvenirs and encouraging people to donate.
 Local band "the Climax Blues Band" held an event at a local night club and raised a substantial amount towards the cause.
 There was talk of a "Blue Plaque" to commemorate the band's efforts, sadly this never transpired.
+As a result of this, restoration work successfully took place between 1975 and 1985, restoring the building to the initial plan drawn up by Richard Dorrington shortly before 1595.